cloudmesh/cloudmesh-installer/README.md

 Description:

-    cloudmesh-installer list
+    cloudmesh-installer bundles

-        Bundles

         Cloudmesh has a number of bundels.
 Bundels are simple a number of git repositories.
 You can list the bundels with the list command. and see their names in the top level.

+        This command lists all available bundles

+    cloudmesh-installer list bundle

+        list sthe information about a particular bundle.

-    cloudmesh-installer list git [BUNDLE]
+    cloudmesh-installer git list [BUNDLE]

-        Shows the location of the repositories in a bundle. if bundle is left off all are printed.
+        Shows the location of the repositories in a bundle.

     cloudmesh-installer info